praveen-gm/flutter_network_connectivity/CONTRIBUTING.md

 - Verify with example app before raising a PR.
 - Reformat code as per standard guidelines
 - Use comments to describe the code

+## License
+By contributing, you agree that your contributions will be licensed under its MIT License.